bharti-ayush/bharti-ayush.github.io/_pages/about.md

 Background
 ======
-I was employed as a PhD fellow at the Department of Electronic Systems, Aalborg University, Denmark from Nov 2017 to March 2021.
-My PhD topic was on making approximate Bayesian computation methods for stochastic models in the field of radio propagation.
+I was employed as a PhD fellow at the Department of Electronic Systems, Aalborg University, Denmark, from Nov 2017 to March 2021.
+My PhD topic was on making approximate Bayesian computation methods for estimating parameters of stochastic models in the field of radio propagation.

 ## Education
 * B.E. in Electrical and Electronics Engineering, Birla Institute of Technology and Sciences, Pilani, 2015